glerner/wp-theme-variation-display/README.md

 **License URI:** https://www.gnu.org/licenses/gpl-3.0.html \
 **Donate link:** https://wp-website-mastery.com/donate

-A preview of WordPress Style Variations (colors & fonts) inside the Site Editor, with quick Select/Preview actions.
-Works even if the Theme Variation uses CSS variables.
+A preview of WordPress Style Variations (colors & fonts) installed on the theme.
+Use instead of the Site Editor's Browse Styles.

+Installs in Appearance → Theme Variation Display

 ## Description

 WPWM Theme Variation Display lists available Style Variations for the active theme and renders a compact, variable‑accurate preview for each card:

-- Stripe swatches for the variation’s palette colors with readable labels.
+- Will show every color in the Style Variation, and the color name (from the theme.json file).
-- Font samples pulled from the variation’s settings when available.
+- Font samples pulled from the variation’s settings, when available.
-- Select or temporary Preview actions.
+- Will show a "sample page" of the colors, if the colors follow recognized names.
+- Works even if the Theme Variation uses CSS variables.

+Click the "Select" button to apply the variation to the site.

 This helps theme authors and site builders evaluate multiple variations quickly without opening each one.